utsecnet/PAW/xx - Windows Firewall with Advanced Security and IPSec Domain Isolation/README.md

 Right click **Windows Firewall with Advanced Security - LDAP://...** and select **Import Policy...**.
 Import the Profile and logging.wfw configuration file.

 ### What does this policy set?
 This policy configures the firewall to be enabled on all three profiles, and sets logging parameters for each.
+Note that this policy is applied to all computers under the Computers OU.
+This includes PAWs, Workstations, and Servers.
+If you want to change any of these setting for a specific group of devices you will need to create seperate policies for each.

 Click on *Windows Firewall Properties*.
 Under the each profile tab, notice we make the following settings:
 * Firewall state: **On (recommneded)**